Introduction

 While I have no doubt that the burnout culture and incredibly high workload expectations in academia contributed to my illness, I am lucky that my institution has been supportive of the accommodations needed to manage my illness effectively.
 For example, I rarely have classes scheduled early in the morning, as I frequently have physiotherapy and personal training sessions at that time to help maintain my strength and overall fitness.
 I have several friends in academia with chronic illnesses too, and they have been a very important source of support.
 It is a club that no one wants to join, but I feel very grateful for the support that I have received.

-I would encourage any other academics who live with a chronic illness to check out the resources available, particularly communities such as Chronically Academic and Disabled in Higher Ed.
+I would encourage any other academics who live with a chronic illness to check out the resources available.
 More broadly, I encourage people to advocate for themselves to ensure that they receive the support that they need from their institution and involve their doctors if they need additional assistance.
 I am lucky to have a wonderful multi-disciplinary team who provide me with excellent care, and I know this has made a difference on the trajectory of my illness.
 I doubt that I would be able to work full-time as a tenured academic now without the support of these medical professionals, as well as my family and friends.

 That said, living and working with a chronic illness in an industry that emphasizes productivity and high achievement is challenging.
 I still have many days when I feel guilty that I simply cannot work the same hours that I used to.
 Often, I long for just one single day when I feel rested and energized.
 For the most part, I have accepted that this is my new normal, but the grief can still take a toll on my mental health.
 When I feel like this, it is important that I reach out and talk to people who can empathize with and understand what I am going through.